ianlai/Algorithm-Python/README.md

 __1395__Count Number of Teams.py
 __1429__First Unique Number.py
 __1448__Count Good Nodes in Binary Tree.py
-__1593__Split a String Into the Max Number of Unique Substrings.py __1711__Count Good Meals.py
+__1475__Final Prices With a Special Discount in a Shop.py __1557__Minimum Number of Vertices to Reach All Nodes.py __1593__Split a String Into the Max Number of Unique Substrings.py __1711__Count Good Meals.py
 __1774__Closest Dessert Cost.py
 __1905__Count Sub Islands.py
 __1937__Maximum Number of Points with Cost.py
 =====================================
-Num of Python Practice:  287
+Num of Python Practice:  289

 =====================================